HackTricks-wiki/hacktricks/blockchain/blockchain-and-crypto-currencies.md

 ### Transaction Graphs

 By representing the transactions in graphs, i**t's possible to know with certain probability to where the money of an account were**.
-Therefore, it's possible to know something about **users** that are **related** in the blockchain.&#x20;
+Therefore, it's possible to know something about **users** that are **related** in the blockchain.

 ### **Unnecessary input heuristic**